-For 2022, the Compensation Committee approved the grant of 1) performance share units that would vest upon the achievement of relative TSR milestones; and 2) time-based restricted stock.
+For 2023, the Compensation Committee approved the grant of 1) performance share units that would vest based on Huntsman's relative TSR performance; and 2) time-based restricted stock.
 The Compensation Committee believes relative TSR is an appropriate long-term performance metric for the performance share units because it promotes stockholder alignment and is a prevalent metric used by our peer companies.
-To further align performance share outcomes with the creation of stockholder value, if absolute TSR is negative, the number of performance share units that can vest at the end of the performance period is capped at the target number of performance units,
+To further align performance share outcomes with the creation of stockholder value, if absolute TSR is negative, the number of performance share units that vest at the end of the performance period is capped at the target number of performance share units,

 Equity Award Mix.
-For 2022, the Compensation Committee approved an award mix of performance share units (70% value) and restricted stock (30% value).
-At the time, the Compensation Committee believed this increased emphasis on performance further enhances the mix of long-term equity-based incentives by further linking payouts to achievement of three-year relative TSR.
+For 2023, the Compensation Committee approved an award mix of performance share units (60% value) and restricted stock (40% value).
+The Committee believes the emphasis on three-year relative TSR performance aligns our NEOs' interests with our stockholders.